davidhollenberger/davidhollenberger.github.io/_posts/2015-09-15-getting-started.md

 ------------------------

 Overall I'm pretty happy with this setup.
 Considering I'm not a web guy and have never setup my own blog before, I feel like this will give me a good foundation to build on.
 Some things I would like to add down the road are: Enabling comments, Linking to Twitter/other social media, Search and better Tagging, and Google Analytics.
 I'm sure there will always be something else to tweak and play around with.
 Most importantly, this is a great way to get blogging and share information with my co-workers and peers.

+###Update
+I added Twitter and comments to my blog.
+[Joshua Land](http://joshualande.com/jekyll-github-pages-poole/) has a great write up on how to do this.

+I'm still very happy with Github Pages and how my blog has progressed.
+There's so much flexibility with this platform and it's so easy to add content to new posts.